bps12/bps12.github.io/_posts/2018-07-24-off-The-Tourist-Track-espana.md

 ---
 layout: post
-title: Off the tourist track (en Espana)
+title: Off The Tourist Track (en Espana)
 ---

 Off the bat, apologies for not posting in a long time.
 Its been a life whirlwind between purchasing a house, a new job, and traveling.
 I've been saving this blog post for awhile.